-This is important, because You’ll have to clear the secondary cascading drop downs upon re-selection of primary drop down.
+This is important because You’ll have to clear the secondary cascading drop-downs upon re-selection of the primary drop-down.

 - Select the Region Drop down in InfoPath designer, From the ribbon click on Add Rule, Select This Field Changes, Set a Field’s value.

 - Choose the field as “Country”, leave the Value as blank and click OK.